ShahinSecLab/Write-Ups/Web-Attacks/sql-injection-union-retrieving-data/README.md

 One type of SQL Injection is **UNION-based SQL Injection**.
 In this attack, the attacker uses the SQL `UNION` operator to combine the original query with another `SELECT` query.
 If both queries have the same structure, the database returns the results from both queries together.

-This allows the attacker to view data from database tables that the application was never meant to show.
+As a result, the attacker can access data from database tables that are normally hidden from the application’s users.

 ## Attack Flow
 ```
 User selects a product category
             │
             ▼
-Application builds a SQL query
+The application sends a SQL query to the database
             │
             ▼
 The category parameter is vulnerable to SQL injection
             │
             ▼
-A UNION query is added to the original SQL statement
+The attacker adds a UNION SELECT payload
             │
             ▼
-The database executes the combined query
+The database runs the modified query
             │
             ▼
-Results from another database table are returned
+Data from another table is returned
             │
             ▼
-The application displays the combined results
+The application displays the returned data
             │
             ▼
 Sensitive data becomes visible in the response